2019 UC Irvine Acceptance Rate: Class of 2023

 Have you been admitted to UC Irvine?
 Congratulations!
 Below is a glimpse of what your classmates will be like.

-UC Irvine Admitted Students Profile
+2019 UC Irvine Class of 2023 Admitted Students Profile

 If you matriculate at UC Irvine, you’ll be joining a diverse class, with students from all over the U.S. and the world, and have a chance to study in dozens of fields.